 The fruit is a nut, to 5 mm long, ribbed and rusty-hairy.

 A very showy species in some instances, especially in sandstone areas after bushfire.

 It is known to be grown but is not as popular as other Dampiera species.

 Dampiera stricta would be an ideal candidate for cultivation in cottage gardens, rockeries and containers.

-Cut off the flowers as they fade.
+Cut off the flowers as they fade to encourage more flowering.

 Propagate from suckering stems.
 We have had some success propagating leaf cuttings.

 The flower illustrated is from a cultivar known as ‘Glasshouse Glory’.